Heavy quark symmetry of $\Lambda_b^0$ decays in quark models: Formalism

 In Eq.~\eqref{xdelta}, $\phi_{q\updownarrow}(\vec{x}_q -\vec{x}_\Delta)$ represents the quark state in the static bag centering at $\vec{x}_\Delta$.
-By carrying out the integral of $d^3 \vec{x}_\Delta$, it is straightforward to see that the baryons are distributed uniformly all over the 3-dimensional space.
+By carrying out the integral of $d^3 \vec{x}_\Delta$, it is straightforward to see that the baryons are distributed uniformly all over the three-dimensional space.
 Therefore, the unwanted CMM is removed.
-We note that the formula are reduced to the ones of the MIT bag model when the integral of $d^3\vec{x}_\Delta$ is eliminated.
+We note that the formulas are reduced to the ones of the MIT bag model when the integral of $d^3\vec{x}_\Delta$ is eliminated.

 To get a baryon state with a nonzero momentum, we apply the Lorentz boost to Eq.~\eqref{wave}.
 The transformation rule of the creation operators reads

 where $U_v$, $S_v$, and $\Lambda_v$ are the Lorentz boost operators of states, Dirac spinors, and coordinates, respectively.
 Without lost of generality, we take the Lorentz boost toward the $\hat{z}$ direction, resulting in